 Christian White, Haida artist

 Raven soared over the tips of the rugged mountains.
-Coal beaked, with prophetic speech, he extended his glossy, black wings.
+Coal-beaked, with prophetic speech, he extended his glossy, black wings.
 The wind surged through the forest, and on to where the nocturnal rivers flowed away into the sea.

-It had been years since Raven had brought forth all life.
-Raised the valleys and mountains from the sea, but still there was no light to illuminate his creation.
-No light for him to consume the berries of the land, or fish of the sea.
+It had been years since Raven had brought forth all life, raised the valleys and mountains from the sea, but still there was no light to illuminate his creation, no light for him to consume the berries of the land, or the fish of the sea.

-On through the eternal night, he flew.
-Salt tanged air bristling his feathers as hungrily he fixed his mind on the upper world.
-For he had heard whisperings of a great, but selfish chieftain.
-Who lived with his daughter in a longhouse, illuminated by gold and silver light.
+On through the eternal night, he flew, salt-tanged air bristling his feathers as he hungrily fixed his mind on the upper world.
+For he had heard whisperings of a great, but selfish, chieftain, who lived with his daughter in a long-house, illuminated by gold and silver light.

 Swooping low over the cedar forests, and volcanic islands, Raven flew on to the land of a thousand lakes.
-Wheeling upwards he passed through a chink in the darkness, and up into the sky world.
+Wheeling upwards, he slid through a chink in the darkness, and up into the sky world.

 Fluttering down onto a branch of a pine tree, he watched the chieftain’s daughter collect water from a stream below.
 Wrapping his wings around him he threw himself off the branch.
-Tumbling through the air he shifted his shape into a seed that fell into the stream below.
-The daughter tried to sweep it away, but as she scooped up the water in her wooden bowl, and raised it to her lips, the seed slipped through.
+Tumbling through the air, he shifted his shape into a seed that fell into the stream below.
+The daughter scooped up the water in her wooden bowl, and raised it to her lips, trying to sweep the seed off, but the seed slipped through.

-It knitted itself into the dark space of her womb, and before too long she noticed a change in her body.
-Time passed and she readied herself to give birth, her father delivering a little boy that was, of course, Raven.
+It knitted itself into the dark space of her womb and, before too long, she noticed a change in her body.
+Time passed, and she readied herself to give birth, her father delivering a little boy: Raven reborn.

-Holding him to her bare skin, she watched her father loosen the ties of a bag, from where a whole host of glittering stars rose into the rafters.
-At once the baby opened his eyes, and with a cry raised his hands to the twinkling starlight.
-The chieftain laughed as he recaptured them, and withdrew a second bag, from where a silver light crept over the floor, patterning the walls as the moon rose over the new-born and his mother.
+Holding him to her bare skin, she watched her father loosen the ties of a bag, from which a whole host of glittering stars rose to the rafters.
+At once, the baby opened his eyes and, with a cry, raised his hands to the twinkling starlight.
+The chieftain laughed as the stars fell, and he recaptured them.
+He undid a second bag, from which a silver light crept over the floor, patterning the walls, as the moon rose over the new-born and his mother.
 Entombed in the darkness of the bag once more, the chieftain reached for a third.

-“This is my most precious possession.”
-He said, loosening the string, as golden light flooded the room, gilding everything it touched.
-“The sun.”
-He whispered,
+“This is my most precious possession,” he said, loosening the string, as golden light flooded the room, gilding everything it touched.
+“The sun,” he whispered.

-the baby’s eyes glinted, his little hands outstretched towards it.
+The baby’s eyes glinted, his little hands outstretched towards it.

 “Oh, no!”
-The chieftain laughed as he returned it to the bag, and the longhouse fell into lamp light once more.
+The chieftain laughed, as he returned it to the bag, and the long-house fell into lamp light once more.

-The boy smiled at his grandfather, but in his heart he knew the whisperings were true, that he selfishly kept all the light of the world for himself.
+The boy smiled at his grandfather but, in his heart, he knew the whisperings were true, that he selfishly kept all the light of the world for himself.

 Resolved, Raven waited for his body to grow, and forge a voice with which he asked his grandfather if he might play with the sun, moon and stars.
 His grandfather found he could not deny the boy, and so withdrew the bag of starlight.
 Raven carefully loosened the tie, and rolled the bag over the floor.
-The sides peeled away and a whole galaxy of stars rose up and out of the smoke hole.
-The chieftain jumped into the air, but they ascended like a glittering river away from his fingertips, and into the heavens where they settled.
-Raven lowered his head and smiled as his grandfather took the other bags away.
+The sides peeled away and a whole galaxy of stars rose up .
+The chieftain jumped into the air, but they ascended, like a glittering river, flowing away from his fingertips, up into the heavens, where they settled.
+Raven lowered his head and smiled, as his grandfather took the other bags away.